menacit/logging_course/resources/labs/coreutils/README.md

 ### Mandatory ("G")
 - Adjust timestamps in "www-2.log" to account for clock skew
 - Adjust timestamps in "www-3.log" to account time zone difference
-- Merge and sort web server log files
+- Merge and sort web server log files into one file
-- Generate a timeline output file for the user "kim" ("r_user" field in logs)
+- Generate a timeline output file for the user "kim" ("r\_user" field in logs)

 ### Meritorious ("VG")